 The remote connection uses the

 Remote connections are accessible for each Project, in the

 See Connect to a remote DBMS to learn more about how to connect to a remote instance.

 There are several ways to interact with the graph.
-One way is using a Graph app and Desktop comes bundled with two such apps, Neo4j Browser and Bloom.
+One way is using graph applications and Desktop comes bundled with two such applications, Neo4j Browser and Bloom.
 Please see the Browser documentation and the Bloom documentation for more information.
-Neo4j Browser and Bloom are used to visualize and query the graph, but other apps offer import tools for relational databases, monitoring tools and query log analyzers, for example.
-You can select and install these from a curated list in the Graph App Gallery in Desktop.
+Neo4j Browser and Bloom are used to visualize and query the graph, but other applications offer import tools for relational databases, monitoring tools and query log analyzers, for example.
+You can select and install these from a curated list in the Graph Apps Gallery in Desktop.

-Additionally, it is also possible to install other graph apps with the
+Additionally, it is also possible to install other graph applications with the

-You can either drag and drop a Graph App archive in the box or enter a URL to install.
+You can either drag and drop a graph application file in the box or enter a URL to install.

-The installed Graph Apps can then be launched from the sidebar, from the
+The installed graph applications can then be launched from the sidebar, from the

 Apart from adding DBMSs, Desktop also lets you add files and folders to your Project.
 These can be Cypher files and Neo4j Browser guides which will both open in Neo4j Browser when you click them.
 In addition, you can also add database dump files to this section.
 The dump files can be used to restore a DBMS and thus add it to your Project.